lezer-parser/website/site/docs/guide/index.md

 Even white space, the type of tokens implicitly skipped by the parser, is contextual, and you can have different rules skip different things.

-### Grammar Nesting

-In some cases, such as JavaScript embedded in HTML or code snippets inside a literal programming notation, you want to make another parser responsible for parsing pieces of a document.
-Lezer supports one form of this: If the nested syntax has a clearly identifiable end token, you can specify that anything up to that token should be parsed by another grammar.

-This means that parse trees can contain node types from different grammars.

 ## Writing a Grammar